bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 > To be able to make predictions about the future, you first need to understand how to understand the past.

+Analytics is the foundation of data science.
+It's the process of manipulating data and reshaping it to see it in new ways.

 - [Python for Data Analysis, 3E](https://wesmckinney.com/book/) - written by the creator of `pandas`
 - [R for Data Science (2e)](https://r4ds.hadley.nz/) - written by the creator of `dplyr`, the best data manipulation language ever.